My Heat Pump Isn’t Heating: What’s Wrong With It?

-If you are having issues with your gas furnace or electric heat pump, there’s a good chance it’s listed below –– from how to solve it, to immediate steps you can take to remedy the situation and what you should expect to pay.
+Is your heat pump not heating?
+If you are having issues with your electric heat pump, there’s a good chance it’s listed below –– from how to solve it, to immediate steps you can take to remedy the situation and what you should expect to pay.

 Are you thinking about investing in a new furnace or heat pump?
 Home Advisor has a great guide to help you choose what’s right for you.
-While a furnace may have more safety concerns, a heat pump issue is more costly to fix.
+Keep in mind that while a furnace may have more safety concerns, a heat pump issue is more costly to fix.

 $ – DIY